 How to Become a Laser Hair Removal Technician

 Laser hair removal (LHR) can be safely performed on almost all parts of the body, and is used most often on the legs, back, face, armpits and bikini area.
-Technicians help to put clients who are embarrassed at ease and also make suggestions for dealing with the mild pain and discomfort that can accompany the procedure.
+Technicians help put clients at ease, educate them on the treatment and also make suggestions for dealing with the mild pain and discomfort that can accompany the procedure.
 Through the guidance they provide, these professionals make the laser hair removal process as efficient and effective as it can be.

-In some states, laser hair removal technicians are required by law to work in medical facilities under direct physician supervision.
-In other states, they work outside of clinical settings in salons, spas and even clients’ homes.
+In some states, laser hair removal technicians are required by law to work in medical facilities under direct physician supervision or under a medical license.
+In other states, they work outside of clinical settings in salons and spas.
 Where permitted by law, experienced technicians are able to open their own practices.

 Most LHR technicians work full time.
 Many work evening hours and weekends, especially if they are self-employed.
 They generally work in clean, well-lit areas.
 Because the job is part of the beauty industry, many employers expect LHR technicians to be well dressed and groomed.
 During examinations and treatments, these professionals wear protective clothing, including lab coats, rubber gloves and eye protection.

 A job as a laser hair removal technician is quite physical.
 They often stand for an hour or more during procedures.
 Careful attention to safety precautions is necessary to protect both the client and the technician from injury.

 LHR technicians spend much of their day interacting with people.
 They strive to build a rapport with clients and to ease their discomfort during procedures.
 Many technicians also work closely with a supervising physician.